Start the conversation

 Huawei moving out of Europe would fuel that price prediction.
 But you still have Ericsson and Samsung to contend with.

 The average price target for Nokia stock is $4.45.
-A high analyst target shows potential for $6 in 12 months.
+Now, it's past that and looking to an analyst target that shows potential for $6 in 12 months.

 Eighteen analysts give it a "Buy" or "Overweight" rating, and 13 analysts give it a "Hold" rating.
 None give it a "Sell" or "Underweight" rating.